-China has been growing Tea for over 1,000’s years, Chinese Tea has been around sice the time of the Song Dynasty.
+China has been growing Tea for over 1,000’s years, Chinese Tea has been around since the time of the Song Dynasty.
 Indeed the original tea plant Camellia Sinensis heralds from China.
 It has many provinces that have ideal conditions for growing tea especially in the south and south east.

 Over 3.7 million acres are under cultivation for tea.
-From each Province we get different types of tea, from Black and Green Teas, White Teas, Oolong Teas and hand crafted Tea Flowers.
+From each Province we get different Types of Tea, from Black and Green Teas, White Teas, Oolong Teas and hand crafted Tea Flowers.
 We have in stock over 160 Teas from China.

 Tea Growing Areas of China